shmup/xombadill/docs/ELIXIR.md

+You can't directly interact with IEx in the terminal when running with --no-halt because the shell is taken over by your application.
+Here's how to access IEx with your running application:
+Option 1: Remote Shell

+    Start your application with a name:

+css

+elixir --name xombadill@127.0.0.1 --cookie secret -S mix run --no-halt

+    In another terminal, connect to it:

+css

+iex --name console@127.0.0.1 --cookie secret --remsh xombadill@127.0.0.1

+Option 2: Start with IEx

+Instead of running with --no-halt, start your app in an IEx shell:

+text

+iex -S mix

+Then manually start your application:

+elixir

+Application.ensure_all_started(:xombadill)

 # Understanding the Elixir Code Block

 This code defines an `init/1` function that initializes an IRC client connection.
 Let's break it down: